awslabs/aws-encryption-sdk-specification/framework/cmm-interface.md

 - [Algorithm Suite](algorithm-suites.md)
 - Max Plaintext Length
-  - This value represent the maximum length of the plaintext to be encrypted using the returned materials.
+  - This value represents the maximum length of the plaintext to be encrypted using the returned materials.
     The length of the plaintext to be encrypted MUST not be larger than this value.